T'gana techie among 2 Indians arrested in Pak; missing since

 The Telangana government has taken up the issue with the Centre, he said.
 "Only after he comes back to India will it be known as to how and why he went there.
 We hope he will come back soon safely," Sajjanar said.

-The missing case had been referred as "undetected" after Waindham whereabouts were not known, police said..
+The missing case had been referred as "undetected" after Waindham whereabouts were not known, police said.
+In the video, Waindham, speaking in Telugu, said he would be produced in a court and subsequently the Indian embassy there will be informed.
+He asked his parents not to worry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)